 B2C messaging focuses on emotion, to drive revenue with more views, clicks, shares, likes, and of course, impulse buys.
 Marketing copy has to be more straightforward and resonate with the audience.

 The major channels for marketing are social media, Facebook, Instagram, chatbots, and retargeting campaigns.

 Product data is essential for B2C: Product specs must be accurate to attend to fast-paced decisions.
-In addition, teams need the infrastructure to be able to update marketing content promptly.
+In addition, teams need the infrastructure to be able to update marketing for manufacturing companies in UK content promptly.

 The goal of managing product information properly is efficiency; to sell more products fast.
 Delivering product data fast drives an excellent customer experience and can result in repeat buyers.
 Product pages must include concise, yet comprehensive product descriptions, giving shoppers the right information in seconds for well-made purchase decisions.
 Speed and accuracy are the pillars of B2C sales.

 B2B companies sell to other businesses or third-party retailers, that will then market to consumers (or in some cases, other retailers).
 With multiple pricing tiers or custom pricing, B2B websites’ main objective is to offer educational content and an account dashboard for clients to manage higher order volumes.
 The longer sales cycles require continuous communication, so relationships are critical to success.

 The main goal of B2B marketing is to generate leads while maintaining these strong customer relationships.
 For this, brand consistency is the cement that keeps customers trusting.
 Because of the narrower pool of potential customers, B2B companies need to focus on a specific niche and match that profile with the right messaging.